timmywil/grunt-bowercopy/CONTRIBUTING.md

 ### Development workflow

 There is a watch task defined in the Gruntfile to lint and test as you go.
-Simply run `grunt watch` to start.
+Run `grunt watch` to start.